Applications have now closed for the 2023 intake

 The most important attribute you’ll need to thrive is a passion for technology.

 In terms of your degree, it could be in any subject with a minimum 2:1 grade.
 We’re more interested in whether you’ve built a website, written a blog or contributed to technical forums.
-For our Software Stream, knowledge of a programming language will give you a head start.

 When we meet, we’d like to hear about your interest in emerging technology and problem-solving approach to technical challenges.
 Share your thoughts with us on how technology can transform businesses and make them work better.
 Tell us about your strengths and experiences, perhaps from an evening job or student society role, and help us see how you’ll fit into our team.